 In March 2024, Carla Umbach and me hosted a workshop AG 9 at the DGfS on "The spectrum of kinds".
 Following this event at Universtiät Bochum, we moved on to Universtiät Köln to discuss the topics raised at the workshop more intensely.
 Check out the program of our workshop on the website [program]!

 In May 2019, I was at SALT in Los Angeles and presented my poster on Swiss German definite articles.
 I relate the choice of the article to the temporal interpretation of the DP.
 Whereas in languages like English definite DPs are ambiguous between a time-dependent and a time independent reading, Swiss German distinguishes the reading by using the short or the long version of the definite article [Poster][Paper].
-In the mean time I am an associate member of the Network Definiteness across Domains where I also presented my work on definiteness in December 2022.
+In the mean time, I am an associate member of the Network Definiteness across Domains where I also presented my work on definiteness at several occasions.

 In January 2019, I gave a presentation in a mini-workshop on result clause constructions at Frankfurt University.
 The aim of the talk was to show where the differences between result clause constructions and resultatives are.
 I elaborated the view that resultatives may get a similar meaning as result clause constructions, an idea brought up by Monica-Mihaela Rizea and Manfred Sailer, who organized the workshop together.
 Jack Hoeksema was invited speaker.
 [Slides]